 The type of programs in Chile vary widely, offering everything from education to health care.
 Volunteers can choose between seven options in La Serena.
 International volunteer help is not only appreciated by the local community, it is severely needed by the millions of Chileans living below the poverty line.
 With thousands of children living and working on the streets, as is so often the case in developing countries like Chile, our volunteer programs are designed to support the needs of local teens and children in desperate need of assistance.

-Volunteering in Chile is an incredibly rewarding experience.
+Mission Trips in Chile is an incredibly rewarding experience.
 We welcome volunteers of all ages and from all backgrounds to join us.
 Whether you’re seeking volunteer abroad programs for college students or voluntary work for over 60s, as a trusted non-profit organization which prioritizes the safety of our volunteers, we are the go-to for volunteers across the globe.
 We also offer customized programs with flexible arrival dates to best suit the needs of the remarkable volunteers we depend on to help us make the world a better place.

 If you’d like to volunteer, Chile is just one of the countries we’ve taken under our wing, supplying a steady flow of volunteers and providing year-round financial support to local projects in La Serena.
 Wherever you decide to volunteer, A Broader View give you the opportunity to participate in meaningful community service work, learn a foreign language, make lifelong friends and discover that one person really can make a difference.
 Your search for the best volunteer abroad programs ends here – volunteer in Chile with us and gain A Broader View of the world.